 Wake up at an idyllic New England hotel

 The best way to begin a day on a Cape Cod trip is to jump out of your bed at one of the many charming and historic Cape Cod inns.
-With accommodation that goes hand in hand with the serene setting, you make the most of your Cape Cod vacation.
+With accommodations that goes hand in hand with the serene setting, you make the most of your Cape Cod vacation.

 All over the peninsula you find delightful inns ready to make your Cape Cod trip extra memorable.
-At the genuine and often smaller properties you find the warm and peaceful ambience that you associate with Cape Cod and New England.
+At the genuine and often smaller properties, you find the warm and peaceful ambience that you associate with Cape Cod and New England.

 A prime choice for a quintessential Cape Cod stay is Chatham’s Old Harbor Inn.
 Everything from the facade and the garden to the furniture and pretty details inside just breathes Cape Cod.

 Cape Cod is home to numerous lighthouses.
 The representative structures are both important pieces of history and some of the best Cape Cod photo opportunities.